Wzs010429/EchoLink/README.md

-# CS 732 Group Project
+# CS 732 Group Project: EchoLink

 This is the Github repo for COMPSCI 732/SOFTENG 750: Software Tools and Techniques Group Project.